 By now – I just wanted the night to be over.

-I actually needed that slow down moment to collect my thoughts and control.
 The John Deere was running fine, always a friend that tractor, and the trailer had had enough free wandering for one night and was also behaving, but I kept glancing back to check.

 I had just returned to watching the path ahead of me, when a white streak shot out of a nearby tree and hit the hood of the John Deere making a loud steel-drum crashing sound.
 I swear, if I had not stopped long enough to take a quick bathroom break between rounds, I would have lost it all right there.
 I made another panicked skid to a stop, which was not far because I was moving so slowly.
 But my self-control was shot.
 After everything else, what in the hell was that?

 But over the idle of the John Deere, I could hear – yes – that’s – laughter.
 What?
 Who?

 I turned off the John Deere and grabbed that flashlight again and stomped back behind the trailer, wishing I had my shotgun because this time, someone or something needed to die.
 Enough, is now more than enough.

 Climbing out from behind those trees were a small group of – you have got to be kidding me! – my friends – yes, my good FRIENDS did this to me.
 They had chosen tonight to sneak into the golf course after midnight, find a golf ball, lie in wait of me driving past in the John Deere, in the dark, in the fog, after everything else that had happened tonight to try and scare me by throwing the golf ball at the tractor.